July 25, 2022

 Our training and individual or group coaching can be delivered online, empowering your team to feel confident and capable to support pupils with their mental health needs

 We are here to help.
-Having worked with over 170 schools in the last two years, we have supported them by delivering a range of positive mental health and wellbeing programmes and interventions.
-We have developed our training, recourse's and support into a programme for school Mental Health and Wellbeing Leads Wellbeing Club.
+Having worked with over 270 schools in the last two years, we have supported them by delivering a range of positive mental health and wellbeing programmes and interventions.
+We have developed our training, resources and support into a programme for school Mental Health and Wellbeing Leads Wellbeing Club.
 Find out more here, or access our FREE Introductory workshop to find out more about our approach to developing mental health and wellbeing in schools and settings.